 Categories

 Having your dentist, Dr. Scott Barnett, administer a professional dental bleaching treatment will safely eradicate the stains from deep within your tooth enamel.
 Then you can easily maintain your smile by using whitening toothpaste or whitening strips.

-If you are struggling with a stained smile, you should call Pell City Dental Center PC at 205-473-0044 to understand your whitening options in Pell City, Alabama.
+If you are struggling with a stained smile, you should call Pell City Dental at 205-473-0044 to understand your whitening options in Pell City, Alabama.

+Categories